Delhi: 11% patients who tested Covid-19 negative in antigen tests found infected through RT-PCR

 Between November 1 and November 7, health authorities retested 3,569 of 4,013 symptomatic rapid antigen test negative cases and 601 were found to be infected, PTI reported.

-In July, the Delhi High Court had pulled up the Aam Aadmi Party government for choosing rapid antigen testing, which has a high rate of false negative results, over the RT-PCR testing method.
+In July, the Delhi High Court had pulled up the Aam Aadmi Party government for choosing rapid antigen testing over the RT-PCR testing method.
 The High Court cited the serological survey carried out by the National Centre for Disease Control to question the government’s decision to go with the rapid tests.
 The survey revealed that 23.48% of Delhi residents had antibodies – that is, they may have at some point been exposed to the coronavirus.
 The survey was conducted between June 27 and July 10, and a total of 21,387 samples were collected from 11 districts to test for antibodies.

 In such a scenario how can the Delhi government go with RAT as its frontline test, when its rate of false negatives was very high, the court had then asked.